VUIIS/dax/docs/howtofs/README.rst

 8. Copy the downloaded file to your DAX/processors directory

-9. Create a settings file named settings.yaml with the contents
+9. In your settings subdirectory, create a settings file named settings.yaml with the contents

 .. code-block:: yaml